schancel/spec/may-2018-reenabled-opcodes.md

 Examples:
 * `Ox11 0x2233 OP_CAT -> 0x112233`

-The operator must fail if:
-* `len(out) > MAX_SCRIPT_ELEMENT_SIZE`.
+The operator must fail if `len(out) > MAX_SCRIPT_ELEMENT_SIZE`.
 The operation cannot output elements that violate the constraint on the element size.

 Note that the concatenation of a zero length operand is valid.